 Yes.
-The travel management contractor can be reached at 907-500-4292 or 866-762-8728 for travel agent assistance with itineraries.
+The travel management contractor can be reached at 866-762-8728 for travel agent assistance with itineraries.

 Yes.
 E-Travel serves the entire Executive Branch including boards, commissions, witnesses, inmates, and others in State care.
 E-Travel should not be used for contractors or trainers whose travel should be included in their contract for services.

 The fee is charged for a trip (any combination of air, ferry, rental car, and hotel) and consists of two components:

 - The contractor's portion was established by competitive bid.
 The base rate for the contractor’s portion can be found on the E-Travel Fees page.
 There is no fee for voids processed in E-Travel Online.

 - Department of Administration's recovery of E-Travel Management Team (ETMT) costs, which are subject to OMB approval (current fees can be found on the E-Travel Fees page).

 Travelers may add personal information such as mileage plan numbers, seating preferences, personal phone numbers, secure flight and emergency contact information to their profile in E-Travel Online.